JoyontaSaha/effective-java-lms/EDUCATIONAL_NOTES.md

 A utility class is a class that contains only static methods and static fields.
 It should not be instantiated.
 To enforce this, declare a private constructor that throws an exception — making instantiation impossible even via reflection.

+5. library-core/src/test/java/com/library/service/LibraryServiceTest.java

+Item 5 states:

+Static utility classes and singletons are inappropriate for classes whose behavior depends on state.
+The Library has mutable state (catalog, members) — so it should not be a singleton.
+DI gives us testability, reusability, and configurability.